joinmassive/blog/internet-without-ads/README.markdown

 **39% of nonpaying users** opted in to upgrade.

-After more of my upgrade offers were as well-received, we founded a company to develop my then-toy implementation into a real product that other developers could include in their apps.
+After more of my upgrade offers were as well-received, we founded a company to develop my then-toy implementation into a real product that all developers could include in their apps.
 That company is **Massive** and the product is the **Massive SDK**.

 The Massive SDK is a cross-platform app library, currently available for **Windows 7 and up** and